Japanese Spitz

 Are Japanese Spitz good with children?

-Yes, they are generally very playful and gentle with children when socialized properly.
+Yes, they are generally playful and affectionate with children, provided they are socialized early.

 View Official FCI Standard